KruemelDev/AntiInsult/README.md

 # AntiInsult
-A Discord Bot which automatically deletes words which you want to have deleted.
+A Discord bot that automatically deletes words you want deleted on your server when they are written.
 And more.

 ## Functions: